 Wheelchairs & Other Physical Assistance

-Even if you do not use a wheelchair in your day to day life, if getting some extra assistance navigating through the airport is needed for you and your body – reach out and ask for help!
+Even if you do not use a wheelchair in your day to day life, if getting some extra assistance navigating through the airport would be helpful for you and your body – reach out and ask for help!
 TSA recommends making note of this need ahead of time on your flight reservation so that they can best support you through the security and boarding process.

 If you are in your wheelchair as you make your way through security screen checkpoints you do not need to get out of your wheelchair during your screening, instead you will receive screening by way of a pat-down.